 Hospice New Zealand – Contact your local shop directly for opening hours and information on donating goods.

 Toy Library Federation libraries accept donations of clean good quality toys (except soft toys).
 It’s best to contact them to see if they can accept the donation at that time.
 You can find libraries’ contact details by clicking on the link.

 Note – Also see Personal Items and of course all the charitable organisations above.

 Shakti has 8 centres and 5 refuges covering Central, West and South Auckland, North Island Central and South Island.
 Services include a 24-hour domestic violence intervention service for women and other social services for immigrant families.
 They need petrol vouchers, clothing, blankets, kitchen appliances, toiletries and food for the women they help.
 To donate goods email: firstname.lastname@example.org.

-Womens Refuge – Refuges are always looking for furniture, clothing, bedding, household items and children’s books in good condition.
+Womens Refuge – Refuges are always looking for furniture, clothing, bedding, household items and children’s books and toys in good condition.
 If you have goods to donate, please contact your local refuge and find out whether they will be of use.

 Refuges also need: